York RI Golden Rail Band is a non-contesting brass band based in central York

 “He will be dearly missed by us all at Golden Rail Band.”

-The band are honoured to be asked by his wife Delma to play
+The band were honoured to be asked by his wife Delma to play

-for Terry’s funeral, which will be in the Quire of York Minster on Thursday 25
+for Terry’s funeral, which was held in the Quire of York Minster on Thursday 25

 York RI Golden Rail Band, and York RI Development Band are constituent parts of York RI - a Charitable Incorporated Organisation, registration number 1165513